 Common Mistakes to Avoid

-Using a generic RPM instead of your actual one.
-If you're monetised, always use YouTube Studio's real RPM figure for your channel rather than a generic industry average.
+Using a generic RPM instead of your actual one trips up a lot of creators.
+If you're monetised, pull the real figure from YouTube Studio rather than reaching for an industry average.

-Double-applying the revenue share.
-If your RPM figure already reflects creator-side earnings (as YouTube Studio typically displays), don't apply the 55% split a second time.
+Double-applying the revenue share is another common slip.
+If your RPM already reflects creator-side earnings, which is how YouTube Studio typically displays it, don't apply the 55% split again on top.

-Treating the estimate as guaranteed income.
-Ad revenue fluctuates month to month; use the estimate for planning, with a buffer, not as a guaranteed budget figure.
+Treating the estimate as guaranteed income causes budgeting headaches later.
+Ad revenue moves month to month, so use the estimate for planning with a buffer built in, not as a number you spend against directly.

 Key Terms

-- Engagement Rate — a complementary metric brands consider alongside earnings when evaluating sponsorship deals.
+- Engagement Rate: a metric brands weigh alongside earnings when they evaluate sponsorship deals.